 Stay tuned for our future post on an even better ‘poor-mans’ IR receiver, which can be hooked up directly to your Arduino or any MCU.

-Option A – Kit of parts as described above, self-assembly required.
-US$9.99 including worldwide postage.
+Option A – Kit of parts as described above, self-assembly and soldering required.

 The AnlaysIR Team